The skin prick test is used to find the cause of certain allergies.

 How is the test done?

 Suspected causes of allergy (such as pollens, danders, foods, etc) are mixed with liquid to make a solution.
 A drop of each solution is then placed on the skin - usually the forearm.
 Up to 10 or 12 drops of different solutions may be placed on the skin.
-Then, the skin beneath each drop is pricked with a needle.
-This is usually painless as just the very surface of the skin is pricked.
+The skin is marked to show which liquid has been placed where.
+Then, the skin beneath each drop is pricked with a very thin needle (lancet).
+This is usually painless, as just the very surface of the skin is pricked.
 However, this is enough to let a tiny amount of solution into the skin.

 The skin is then observed for a reaction.
 If a reaction occurs, it happens within 20-30 minutes.

-- A positive reaction is when the skin under a drop of solution becomes red and itchy.
-Also, a white, raised swelling called a weal surrounds the red central area of any skin reaction.
+- A reaction is considered to be 'positive' when the skin under a drop of solution becomes red and itchy.
+Also, a white, raised swelling called a weal (or wheal) surrounds the red central area of any skin reaction.
 A weal takes about 15-20 minutes to reach a maximum size, and then fades over a few hours.

-- A negative reaction is when the skin remains normal.
+- A reaction is considered to be 'negative' when the skin remains normal.
 This means that you are not allergic to the substance in the solution.

 Is skin prick testing the same as patch testing?